py4ds/gitone/README.rst

 Usage
 -----

-No need to pass any arguments.

-Just run one of available shell commands or Python functions.
+Just run one of available shell commands or Python functions without arguments and a commit message will be automatically generated.

 .. code-block:: python